kebishaa/a-b-hypothesis-for-ad-campaign-peformance-measurement/documents/task1_1.md

   3. Describe the Data

-  - Quantitative variables represent things that are numeric in nature, such as the value of a car or the number of students in a classroom.
-Categorical variables represent non-numerical data that can only be considered as labels, such as colors or brands of shoes.
-  When we describe data, we use any tools appropriate to the situation.
+  - When we describe data, we use any tools appropriate to the situation.
 This can include creating graphs or calculating statistics to help understand or visualize the data.

   4. Make Inferences